Question & Answers

 Voting with your feet is happening right now, but instead of Californians moving to a neighboring city they are leaving the state for places like Texas.
 This causes great financial instability for the state as more middle-class, and upper-middle-class taxpayers are leaving the state.
 If these Californians stay in California and move to a city and county that emulate the policies of Texas, then the state won’t suffer by losing these taxpayers.
 The state will continue to receive tax dollars to use on projects to improve the state for all Californians.

 Therefore, with trickle-up-taxation, the logical conclusion is you will see lower taxes and better services because each municipality will be competing against each other to provide the services you want at the lowest possible tax rate.
 Now, the services you want maybe more expansive social welfare programs.
-That’s fine, there is demand for that, but I don’t know why any progressive that would want to tax themselves more when they can provide the exact services they desire at a lower cost to the taxpayer.
+That’s fine, there is demand for that, but I don’t know any progressive wanting to be taxed more when they can receive the exact services they desire at a lower tax rate.